-- The cover letter should clearly state what is being submitted - Any cross-referenced regulatory document should be clearly stated in the cover letter - Name of Applicant and Manufacturer - Products with brand and generic name, dosage form and presentation - Number of samples submitted
+- A cover letter should accompany any data being submitted to the regulatory authority. - The cover letter should clearly state what is being submitted. - Any cross-referenced regulatory document should be clearly stated in the cover letter. - The cover letter should not contain any scientific information. - Application type, specify whether new, renewal or variation. - Name of Applicant and Manufacturer. - Products with brand and generic name, dosage form and presentation. - Number of samples submitted.